National Trust for Historic Preservation Board of Trustees

 Elected 2020, 2023-2026

 (New York, NY & Palm Beach, FL) has spent his career helping people upgrade their homes and improve their lives.
 He started out with his own design and remodeling business and was hired as the original host of This Old House on the Public Broadcasting System.
 From there his name became synonymous with home improvement.
-In hosting Bob Vila’s Home Again and Restore America with Bob Vila, Bob taught millions of people the role that good design, and often sweat equity, have in preserving our architectural treasures.
-In addition to teaching through television, Bob is the author of 12 books.
+In hosting Bob Vila’s Home Again and Restore America with Bob Vila, Mr. Vila taught millions of people the role that good design, and often sweat equity, have in preserving our architectural treasures.
+In addition to teaching through television, he is the author of 12 books.

-Bob also serves on the board of the Hispanic Society Museum and Library in New York and the Martha’s Vineyard Preservation Trust.
+Mr. Vila also serves on the board of the Hispanic Society Museum and Library in New York and the Martha’s Vineyard Preservation Trust.

 Kelly Williams